dlam96/Premier-league-web-scraper/README.md

 # Premier-league-web-scraper
+## Introduction:
-## This purpose of this project was to familiarize myself more with web scraping using Selenium.
+This purpose of this project was to familiarize myself more with web scraping using Selenium.
 It scraps data of the current 2018/2019 Premier League season.
-To view data set, please view the **__.ipynb file.__**
+To view data set, please view the **_.ipynb file._**

 ## Libraries used:
 *Selenium Webdriver
 *Pandas
 *Numpy

-## License
+## License:
 MIT License

 Copyright (c) [2019] [Daniel Lam]